Intended Configuration¶

 should contain a vendor-neutral, JSON structured representation of a device's configuration values: a list of NTP/AAA/Syslog servers, common VRFs, etc. See Config Contexts for more information.

-The Source of Truth Aggregation feature of the plugin must be enabled for the plugin to generate intended configuration state output.
+The Source of Truth Aggregation feature of the app must be enabled for the app to generate intended configuration state output.

 There can only be a single Jinja2 template per device.
 Device configurations can become daunting to create via a template, if you try to place all of the logic for a device's configuration inside a single Jinja2 file.
 These template files can quickly become too complex to maintain.
 So, it is often advantageous to break configurations into smaller feature-oriented snippets, each contained in their own discrete template file.
 Operators often keep their main, top-level, template simple and easy to maintain by only placing include statements in it: